-Notice and Warnings to Users: Because any handling of high purity material is apt to introduce contamination, this SRM is provided in "shot" form in order to minimize the need for handling during freezing-point cell construction.
+Notice and Warning to Users: Because any handling of high purity material is apt to introduce contamination, this SRM is provided in 10 g ingot form in order to minimize the need for handling during freezing-point cell construction.
 Nevertheless, every possible effort should be made to maintain the purity of this SRM through the use of polyethylene gloves while handling.
 Also, a clean laboratory environment is essential.

-Instructions for Use: In assigning a temperature value to realizations of the tin freezing point for calibration purposes, corrections must be applied for the average depth of immersion (l) of the thermometer sensing element below the surface of the metal (dt/d l = 2.2 x 10-3 °C/m).
-Also, if the pressure (p) over the cell during the measurements is not controlled at 1.013 25 x 102 kPa (1 standard atmosphere), a correction, dt/dp = 3.3 x 10-8 °C/Pa, must be made for the difference in pressure.
+Instructions for Use: In assigning a temperature value to realizations of the indium freezing point for calibration purposes, corrections must be applied for the average depth of immersion (l) of the thermometer sensing element below the surface of the metal ($dt/d\ell = 3.3 \times 10^{-3} \, ^{\circ}\text{C/m}$).
+Also, if the pressure (p) over the cell during the measurements is not controlled at 1.01325 x 102 kPa (1 standard atmosphere), a correction, $dt/dp = 4.9 \times 10^{-8} \, ^{\circ}\text{C/Pa}$, must be made for the difference in pressure.

-Certification Testing: The thermal tests for the certification of this SRM were performed on three fixed-point cells prepared in a manner similar to that described in reference [3].
-Each cell contains approximately 1071 g of tin obtained from randomly selected bottles of lot M6755.
+Certification Testing: The thermal tests for the certification of this SRM were performed on fixed-point cells prepared in a manner similar to that described in reference [3].
+Each cell contains approximately 1190 g of indium obtained from randomly selected 10 g ingots of indium.

 The freezing points were prepared using the recommended "induced inner freeze" method.
-Due to the deep supercool of as much as 25 °C below the freezing-point temperature of high purity tin, the technique for the realization of the tin freezing point is different from that of the other ITS-90 freezing-point metals.
-The freezing point was achieved by heating the cell overnight to approximately 5 °C above the freezing-point temperature and then setting the furnace to a temperature of about 0.5 °C below the freezing-point temperature of the metal and monitoring the temperature of the metal with the check thermometer.
-When the tin had cooled to its freezing-point temperature, the freezing-point cell with the check thermometer was removed from the furnace until the start of recalescence.
-At the beginning of that recalescence, the fixed-point cell was placed back into the furnace, the check thermometer was removed and two fused-silica glass rods were inserted three minutes each into the reentrant well of the cell to induce an inner solid-liquid interface.
-Finally, the "cold" thermometer was reinserted into the cell and, after equilibrium was obtained, the measurements were started.
-After equilibrium was established, the temperature of the plateau on the freezing curve was found to vary no more than \pm 0.000 16 °C during the first 50 % of the duration of the freeze.
+With the metal completely melted, the furnace was set at about 3 °C below the freezing point temperature.
+After supercooling and recalescence had been observed with a 25.5Ω SPRT in the cell, the thermometer was removed and two fused-silica glass rods, each initially at room temperature, were inserted successively in the well for about 3 min each to induce freezing of a thin mantle of solid metal around the well.
+The thermometer was then reinserted into the cell and the recording of readings was begun.
+After equilibrium was established, the temperature of the plateau on the freezing curve was found to vary no more than ± 0.03 m °C during the first 50 % of the duration of the freeze.
 Three freezing curves obtained under such conditions are shown in Figure 1 (the region of supercooling and recalescence is not shown, as the curves begin after the reinsertion of the thermometer); a sample of the data is plotted at greater resolution in Figure 2.

-After the metal was slowly and completely frozen in the above manner, the furnace was set to a temperature of about 1 °C above the freezing-point temperature to slowly melt the metal over an average time of about 10 h.
+After the metal was slowly and completely frozen in the above manner, the furnace was set at about 1 °C above the freezing-point temperature to slowly melt the metal over a time of approximately 10 h.
 Thermometer readings were recorded continuously until the melting was complete.
 Three melting curves obtained under such conditions are shown in Figure 3; some of the same data are plotted at greater resolution in Figure 4.

-Following the freezing and melting curve measurements, the plateau temperature of a freezing curve of the test cell was compared directly with that of the standard tin freezing-point cell maintained by the NIST Platinum Resistance Thermometer Calibration Laboratory, using a 25.5 Ω SPRT.
+Following the freezing and melting curve measurements, the plateau temperature of a freezing curve of the test cell was compared directly with that of the standard indium freezing-point cell maintained by the NIST Platinum Resistance Thermometer Calibration Laboratory, using a 25.5 Ω SPRT.
 The method of direct comparison is described in detail in reference [5].

-During the freezing and melting curve measurements, an inert environment of argon gas at 101 325 Pa \pm 27 Pa was maintained in the cells.
+During the freezing and melting curve measurements, an inert environment of argon gas at 1.01325 x 102 kPa (1 standard atmosphere) was maintained in the cells.